 If you're under the age of 60, you can purchase a policy with up to $2 million in coverage.
 However, those over 60 are limited to just $1 million in term coverage.
 You're also limited to $1 million in coverage if you want to purchase the policy entirely online.

 Though the policies are underwritten by MassMutual, since Haven Life is an online company, you have the option to change some policy details through your account without needing to call or complete paperwork.
 Using Haven Life's online portal, you can switch the policy owner, update payment information, decrease the policy's face value (if your financial obligations change), and change your beneficiaries.

 Haven Life Coverage Restrictions

-Haven Life's term policies can be purchased by adults between the ages of 18 and 64 so long as the policyholder is a U.S. citizen, U.S. resident, and not active in the military or intending to enlist.
+Haven Life's term policies can be purchased by adults between the ages of 18 and 64 so long as the policyholder is a U.S. citizen (or resident with a visa or green card) and not active in the military or intending to enlist.